snowplow/snowplowanalytics.com/_posts/2018-02-19-snowplow-objective-c-tracker-0.8.0-released/index.md

 <h2><a name="swift-demo">3.
 Swift demonstration app</a></h2>

-To provide an example of how the tracker integrates into a Swift project, we've added a Swift demonstration app.
+To provide an example of how the tracker integrates into a Swift project, we've added a Swift demonstration app to the repo.

 Helpful points are addressed: [exception catching, and importing][swift-docs].